School of Medicine

 Senior Scheduling Requirements

-T4 scheduling strategies depend a great deal on students’ specialty choices.
-All students are expected to take an active role in matching their career objectives to their senior scheduling: this process begins in the T1 year with self-exploration, participation in AAMC’s Careers in Medicine software, and attendance at multiple career-focused activities such as brown-bag informational sessions.
+Fourth-year scheduling strategies depend a great deal on students’ specialty choices.
+All students are expected to take an active role in matching their career objectives to their senior scheduling: this process begins in the first year with self-exploration, participation in AAMC’s Careers in Medicine software, and attendance at multiple career-focused activities such as brown-bag informational sessions.

-Each specialty has identified specialty-specific advisors, with whom students are encouraged to meet regularly, and particularly before the T4 scheduling process begins (initial informational sessions are generally held in October of T3 year; T4 scheduling appointments begin in mid-January of T3 year).
+Each specialty has identified specialty-specific advisors, with whom students are encouraged to meet regularly, and particularly before the fourth-year scheduling process begins (initial informational sessions are generally held in October of the third year; fourth-year scheduling appointments begin in mid-January of the third year).
 Watch your Tulane email for information about career advising activities, services, and expectations.

 Right to a Healthcare Provider not involved in Evaluation